UVADS/DS-4002/README.md

 | Week 16 | 4/29    |  * |  	|  |  	|
 | Exams | 5/8         |    |      |  No Exam           |      |

 * N.B.
-There is not final exam for this class
+There is no final exam for this class

 ## A few Policies that will Govern the Class